imanabu/dcmWebMwlTestGen/README.md

 # dcmWebMwlTestGen

-## Modality Worklist Test Generator for DICOM Web
+## Modality Worklist Test Generator and QIDO Server System

 Manabu Tokunaga, GitHub: imanabu
-Version 0.0.1
+Version 0.0.2
+Release Date: 20190408

 Note this is still very bare bone but I plan to add more functionality as we build more complex tests.
 Please provide your ideas in the Git Issues.

-For now what we needed was to generate a bunch of visits with hospital departments associated, and because I do need to map the departments with real existing ones at the hospital, I have to make them configurable.
+This is a simple Node/Express app to generate a bunch of visits with hospital departments associated, and serve them up via the DICOM QIDO /studies API.
+Because I do need to map the departments with real existing ones at the hospital, you can also configure realistic clinical departament configurations as well.

 ## What It Does

-It auto-generates somewhat realistic Modality Worklist entries for testing the workflow.
+It auto-generates fairly realistic Modality Worklist entries for testing the workflow.
 We often need to test this from the MWL all the way to acquisition in our mobile photo app ZenSnapMD.com

 As such you can also use this to generate visits to feed the rest of your test workflow.